maplibre/maplibre/.github/ISSUE_TEMPLATE/new-repo-checklist.md

 **<...Explain why this repo is good for MapLibre project, its goals, and any other relevant info...>**

 ## Acceptance
-- [ ] Any two board members must agree to accept a new repository, once the checklist is complete. _Movement to the `maplibre` organization may happen before or after the checklist is complete, but the two "sponsoring" board members is required._
+- [ ] Any two board members must agree to accept a new repository, once the checklist is complete. _Movement to the `maplibre` organization may happen before or after the checklist is complete, but the two "Approved by" board members are required._
   **Approved by:** <@user1> <@user2>
 - [ ] Denote what tier of project it will be (`Core`, `Supported`, `Hosted`): <...tier...> (See discussion: https://github.com/maplibre/maplibre/discussions/132)